The coordinator role and functions

 Some informal caregivers also found the coordinators contributions in terms of emotional care and support vital.
 The need for this kind of care might be due to a general high level of distress and vulnerability, experiencing a crisis during the project period or simply dealing with the multiplicity of small everyday challenges.
 One spouse described how she almost despaired when they had come home from a travel and she couldn’t reach the coordinator.

 I couldn’t reach her that day, I felt that I almost (grips around her throat and chokes)… but then I got through and then it’s half an hour and then all problems are solved… plus some I didn’t knew I had.
-(Participant A)
+(Participant A, informal caregiver)

 The remark illustrates how the coordinator may be seen as someone who help making everyday challenges and suffering endurable.
 Further, it indicates how the coordinator might serve as a problem-solver over the telephone.
 The coordinator did not only answer to the dyads’ everyday challenges, she also brought to light related issues that the dyads did not think about themselves, as well as presenting possible solutions to them.
 Other informal caregivers emphasized the benefit of having the coordinator to contact, also for emotional support:

 If I’ve been desperate, you know, this and this has happened.
 Then I call and talk to her and usually, she has a good idea, so it’s very good talking to her.
-(Participant M)
+(Participant M, informal caregiver)

 Consequently, some informal caregivers experienced the benefit of getting support, but also a little push, to help them make difficult decisions and taking care of themselves in times when caring for the family member with dementia became all-consuming.
 Some of the dyads also found themselves in the midst of challenging life situations not related to the dementia condition itself.
 One coordinator experienced how a complex family conflict created an extra burden for the dyad.
 Although there was little the coordinator could do about the issue at hand, she still found it crucial to listen, support and acknowledge the dyads’ attempt to cope with the situation:

-At least it has become (natural), because it’s what she needs. (…) And she does a lot of good things (…) so she kind of needs someone who listens and supports and say ‘this was good’(Participant P)
+At least it has become (natural), because it’s what she needs. (…) And she does a lot of good things (…) so she kind of needs someone who listens and supports and say ‘this was good’(Participant P, coordinator)

 Although peripheral to the direct support of the person with dementia, the coordinator recognized how the surroundings affected the everyday life of the person with dementia.
 Thus, aiding to relieve the tense situation within the family would be beneficial for the well-being of the person with dementia.